2BTech/DDX/DDX-daemon/RemoteManagementProtocol.md

 `Group`|The setting's group (case-sensitive, can be empty)|string `Value`|The setting's new value (case-sensitive)|string
-`ShouldSave`|Whether the setting should be permanently saved; defaults to "true" if omitted|bool `Default`|If true, ignore the given value and reset it to default; defaults to "false" if ommitted|bool `IsBase64`|Whether the value is base-64 encoded; defaults to "false" if omitted|bool `IsJson`|Whether the value is encoded in JSON; defaults to "false" if omitted|bool
+`ShouldSave`|Whether the setting should be permanently saved; defaults to "true" if omitted|bool `Reset`|If true, ignore the given value and reset it to default; defaults to "false" if ommitted|bool `IsBase64`|Whether the value is base-64 encoded; defaults to "false" if omitted|bool `IsJson`|Whether the value is encoded in JSON; defaults to "false" if omitted|bool